logzio/logz-docs/_source/logzio_collections/_prometheus-sources/apache-http-telegraf.md

 ## Overview

+The Apache HTTP Server, colloquially called Apache, is a free and open-source cross-platform web server.
 Telegraf is a plug-in driven server agent for collecting and sending metrics and events from databases, systems and IoT sensors.

 To send your Prometheus-format Apache HTTP Server metrics to Logz.io, you need to add the **inputs.apache** and **outputs.http** plug-ins to your Telegraf configuration file.